alberti42/tmux-fzf-links-to-be-deleted/README.md

 5. **`@fzf-links-ls-colors-filename`**: This option is not strictly necessary if `$LS_COLORS` is available in the environment.
 Use it only if `tmux` is launched directly as the first process in the terminal, bypassing the shell initialization where `$LS_COLORS` is set.

 6. **`@fzf-links-path-extension`**: This option is also not strictly necessary.
 It is only required if `fzf-tmux` or `tmux` binaries are not in the `$PATH` that was available when `tmux` started.
 The plugin only requires these two processes.

-Replace the placeholders with appropriate paths and commands for your environment.

 7. **`fzf-links-python`** and **`fzf-links-python-path`**: These two options allow specifying the path to the Python interpreter and, if needed, to a Python `site-packages` directory, which is appended to `$PYTHONPATH`.
 The plugin does not rely on any external dependencies.
 However, you may want to import external modules installed in `site-packages` to extend the functionality of the plugin in `user_schemes`.